Militias attacking Ivory Coast from Liberia - HRW

 "Let no one fool you that the war is over in Ivory Coast."

-Human Rights Watch identified between 100 and 150 combatants who had either taken part in cross-border raids or were organising for future attacks, though the report said the total number of combatants could be much higher.
+Human Rights Watch identified between 100 and 150 combatants who had either participated in cross-border raids or were organising for future attacks, though the report said the total number of combatants could be much higher.

 Among those released were Isaac "Bob Marley" Chegbo, who commanded a unit accused by U.N. investigators of massacring more than 100 people in Ivory Coast, and Augustine "Bush Dog" Vleyee, believed to be recruiting child soldiers for raids.